 1. Was life better one hundred years ago and why?
 I guess, yes and no. On the one hand, air and water were much cleaner, biodiversity was much richer and vast forests surrounded even big cities.
 On the other hand, life expectancy was very low even in the developed countries (then - 46, now- about 80 years old) and mortality rate among children was very high (then – 300, now – 7 babies per 1000).
 People have much higher standards of living now than 100 years ago and, it goes without saying, that they should decrease pollution to the minimum rate and restore the environment.

 2. Do you suppose the problem of overpopulation has been exaggerated and why?
-If we didn’t exercise any social activity, homo sapience would amount not more than 10 million species globally.
+If we hadn’t exercised any social activity then, homo sapience would amount to not more than 10 million species globally today.
 Our social activity, though, has provided people with means of survival for far greater number of humans.
-Still, it took civilization almost 15 000 years to grow up to 100 million in 500 B.C., almost 2 500 years more to reach the first 1 billion people in 1850, just another 80 years to tip 2 billion in 1930 and 40 more years to double to 4 billion in 1975 and the same 40 years to rise up to 7 000 billion in 2015.
+Still, it took civilization almost 15 000 years to grow up to 100 million in 500 B.C., almost 2 500 years more to reach the first 1 billion people in 1850, just another 80 years to tip 2 billion mark in 1930 and 40 more years to double to 4 billion in 1975 and the same 40 years to rise up to 7 000 billion in 2015.
 I agree with the scientists who think that education and development in poor overpopulated countries will gradually slow the growth and the 9 billion world’s population in 2050 will shrink to 7 billion in 2100 and down to 4-5 billion in 2200.

 4. What is the influence of pollution on human’s health?
 As we breathe polluted air, drink dirty water and eat chemically contaminated food, we are doomed to suffer most negative consequences, such as cancer and cardiovascular diseases.
 So people live much longer, but much worse now, in terms of the quality of air, water and food, than 100 years ago.